Career Goals: Veterinarian

 Master’s in Veterinary Medicine

 A Master’s in Veterinary Medicine is not required to gain acceptance to an accredited veterinary college; a student only needs an undergraduate degree to enter an accredited graduate program to become a DVM (Doctor of Veterinary Medicine).
 However, students earning a Master’s in Veterinary Medicine show dedication to the field and are well-prepared to enter the workforce in a variety of jobs.
-For some students the end goal may not be to become a veterinarian but perhaps research, teaching, or a proprietor of an animal related business.A Master’s in Veterinary Medicine is a great degree for those prepping for vet school, building a great foundation in all science fields and especially the animal sciences.
+For some students, the end goal may not be to become a veterinarian but perhaps research, teaching, or proprietor of an animal-related business.A Master’s in Veterinary Medicine is a great degree for those prepping for vet school, building a great foundation in all science fields, especially the animal sciences.
 A Master’s degree also offers students the opportunity to explore their specific interests and potential career specialties including:

 - comparative medicine